dev-bittu/lotus-grammar/grammar/data_types_and_variables/lists.md

 ### **List Methods**

-Here are some commonly used list methods in *b2*:
+Here are some commonly used list methods in *lotus*:

 | Method               | Description                                        | Example                                  |
 |----------------------|----------------------------------------------------|------------------------------------------|